 Below is what you need to know for your system to meet Adobe Photoshop hardware requirements.

 Photoshop is not a highly-multithreaded application so it will work best with a CPU that emphasizes frequency over the number of cores.
-The best CPU that fits this requirement is Intel’s i7 7700K.
+The best CPU that fits this requirement is Intel’s i9 9900KS.

 Photoshop uses many effects which are dependent on your graphics card.
-A mid-end graphics card like the Nvidia GTX 1060 is more than capable of processing these effects.
+A mid-end graphics card like the Nvidia GTX 1660 Super is more than capable of processing these effects.
 You can see which Photoshop effects make use of the graphics card here.
-If absolute color accuracy is important to you however you should consider a workstation video card like the Nvidia Quadro M2000.
-This will ensure you can view 10-bit color on your 10-bit monitor.
+There is no real advantage to using a Quadro workstation card over a GeForce consumer card in Photoshop since both now provide 10-bit color when used with a 10-bit monitor.